aithoughts/chat-aipm/README.md

 ### `*` What's more

-Beside these features, LobeChat also have much better basic technique underground:
+Beside these features, AiPMChat also have much better basic technique underground:

 - [x] 💨 **Quick Deployment**: Using the Vercel platform or docker image, you can deploy with just one click and complete the process within 1 minute without any complex configuration.
 - [x] 🌐 **Custom Domain**: If users have their own domain, they can bind it to the platform for quick access to the dialogue agent from anywhere.